 The information about the type of materials used for the construction should be included in the agreement.

 The agreement should be prepared by experts and drafting standards should be maintained so that the interests of both parties will be protected.
 The date of signing the contract should be prominently displayed on the top of the page.
 The date of occupation of the site by the contractor should be furnished in the agreement.

 VARIATION AND ALTERATION

 If there are any alterations, they should be done as per the mutual agreement between the owner and the contractor.
 In most of the cases, there will not be any alterations.
 The alterations will be minor in nature.
 For example, the arrangement of cupboards, wiring and inclusion of additional power socket and other aspects can be discussed by the owner so that his or her interests will be served by the contractor.
 As long as the construction cost is within the price limit, there will not be any difficulty in making changes.

 EXTENSION OF TIME IN CASE HOUSE CONSTRUCTION / COMPLETION IS DELAYED

 If the contractor fails to complete the work within the stipulated period of time, the information should be provided to the owner immediately.
-The reason for extension of the time should be informed to the owner.
+The reason for the extension of the time should be informed to the owner.

 If the request made by the contractor is reasonable, the request will be processed by the owner.
-If the owner is not satisfied with the extension beyond reasonable period, the contractor is liable to pay damages.
+If the owner is not satisfied with the extension beyond a reasonable period, the contractor is liable to pay damages.

 Before handing over the building to the owner, the maintenance period should be mentioned in the contract.
 In most of the cases, the maintenance period will be from six months to one year.